Jackie Wallace

-Jackie Wallace (born March 13, 1951) is a former American college and professional football cornerback.
-He played college football at the University of Arizona from 1970 through 1972 and in the National Football League (NFL) for the Minnesota Vikings, Baltimore Colts, and Los Angeles Rams from 1974 through 1979, taking part in two Super Bowls with the Vikings and Rams.
+Jackie Wallace (born March 13, 1951) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Arizona Wildcats from 1970 through 1972 and in the NFL for the Minnesota Vikings, Baltimore Colts, and Los Angeles Rams from 1974 through 1979, taking part in two Super Bowls with the Vikings and Rams.

 Since the end of his NFL career, Wallace has periodically struggled with substance abuse and experienced bouts of homelessness.
 In 2014, he joined a class-action concussion lawsuit against the NFL.
 His whereabouts were unknown until November 2019 when NOLA did another article about him.

+Biography

 Early life

 Wallace was born in New Orleans, Louisiana, where he lived in the St. Bernard Projects.

 Career

 Wallace attended St. Augustine High School in New Orleans.
 He enrolled at the University of Arizona and played college football for the Arizona Wildcats from 1970 through 1972.
 United Press International and Sporting News named him a first-team All-America in 1972, while the Associated Press named him a third-team All-American.
 He was named to the All-Western Athletic Conference (WAC) team in his junior and senior years.
 Wallace had 20 interceptions with the Wildcats, the second-most in school history, with 19 of those coming in his junior and senior years.
 His 11 interceptions in 1971 is a WAC record.

 The Minnesota Vikings selected Wallace in the second round, with the 34th overall pick, in the 1973 NFL draft.
 Wallace played six professional seasons as a cornerback from 1974 through 1979.
 He spent his rookie season on the Vikings' practice squad, including Super Bowl VIII.
 He became a starter for the Vikings the next year, and started in Super Bowl IX.

 Wallace played for the Baltimore Colts in 1975 and the Los Angeles Rams from 1976 through 1979.
 His 52 punt returns and 618 punt return yards led the NFL in 1978.
 His final game in the NFL was Super Bowl XIV as a member of the Rams.
 After the game, he berated his coach in the Rose Bowl locker room for not using him in the game, saying the coach could "kiss his ass".
 That offseason, he was disinvited from the Super Bowl ring party and cut from the team.
 He retired with 11 career interceptions in 70 games played.